+561—17.4(458A) Organization reports.,

-561—17.4(458A) Organization reports.
-Unless accepted by an order of the department, every person acting as a principal or agent for another or independently engaged in the production, storage, transportation (except railroad), refining, reclaiming, treating, marketing, or processing of oil or gas, or engaged in the exploration for or production of metallic minerals, shall file with the department on a form prescribed by the department: the name under which the business is being operated or conducted; the name and post office address of the person, the business or businesses in which engaged; the plan of organization, and in case of a corporation, the law under which it is chartered; and the names and post office addresses of any persons acting as trustees together with the names of the manager, agent or executive thereof, and the names and post office addresses of officers thereof.
-In the event that business is conducted under an assumed name, the report shall show the names and post office addresses of all owners in addition to the other information required.
+17.4(1) Every person acting as a principal or agent for another or independently engaged in the production, storage, transportation (except railroad), refining, reclaiming, treating, marketing, or processing of oil or gas, or engaged in the exploration for or production of metallic minerals, shall file the following with the department

+a. the name under which the business is being operated;

+b. the name and contact information of the person, business or businesses in which engaged;

+c. the plan of organization,

+d. in case of a corporation,

+the law under which it is chartered;

+the names and contact information for any persons acting as trustees

+names of the manager, agent or executive

+the names and contact information of officers

+e.
+If business is conducted under an assumed name, the report shall show the names and contact information of all owners in addition to the other information required.

-Immediately after any change occurs as to facts stated in the report filed, a supplementary report shall be filed with the department with respect to the change.
+17.4(2) Immediately after any change of facts stated in the report filed, a supplementary report shall be filed with the department with updated information.

-561—17.5(458A) Bond.
-The department shall, except as hereinafter provided, require from the owner or operator a good and sufficient bond in the sum of $15,000 in favor of the state of Iowa, conditioned that the well shall be operated and repaired and, upon abandonment, shall be plugged in accordance with the laws of the state of Iowa and the rules and orders of the department.
-Said bond shall remain in force and effect until the plugging of said well is approved and the bond is released by the department.
-In lieu of the bond relating to individual wells, any owner or operator may file with the department a good and sufficient blanket bond in the sum of $30,000 covering all wells drilled or to be drilled in the state of Iowa by the principal in said bond, and the acceptance and approval by the department of the blanket bond shall be in full compliance with the above provisions requiring an individual well bond.
-Bond or bonds shall be by a corporate surety authorized to do business in the state of Iowa or in cash.

-[ARC 4434C, IAB 5/8/19, effective 6/12/19]

-561—17.6(458A) Drilling.
-Unless altered, modified, or changed for particular common sources of supply, upon notice and hearing before the department, the following rules shall apply to all wells drilled.
+561—17.5(458A) Drilling.
+The following rules shall apply to all wells drilled.

-17.6(1) Sealing off strata.
+17.5(1) Sealing off strata.
 During the drilling of any well for production of or exploration for oil, gas, or metallic minerals, all oil, gas, and water strata above and below the producing horizon shall be sealed or separated where necessary in order to prevent their contents from passing into other strata.

+a.
 All fresh waters and waters of present or probable value for domestic, public, commercial or livestock purposes shall be confined to their respective strata and shall be adequately protected by methods approved by the department.
 Special precautions shall be taken in drilling and abandoning wells to guard against any loss of artesian water from the strata in which it occurs, and the contamination of artesian water by objectionable water, oil, or gas.

+b.
 All water shall be shut off and excluded from the various oil and gas bearing strata which are penetrated.
-Water shutoffs shall ordinarily be made by cementing casing with or without the use of mud-laden fluid.
+Water shutoffs shall be made by cementing casing with or without the use of mud-laden fluid.
+Alternative methods shall be approved on a case – by- case basis by the department.